 Buying Ethereum: How I Started Investing In Cryptocurrency

-Update: The post has been invoking so many questions that in December 2017, I decided to write an update.
+Update: The post was published on June 24, 2016 and since that, it invoked so many questions that in December 2017, I decided to write an update.
 Read it here.

 Once you start getting a revenue from your niche websites, how do you spend it?
 Maybe, paying off a mortgage or saving up for a vacation?
 Investing?
 Living from it?
 For example, Ilya from OnlineMoneyz decided to use his online income to pay for the college.
 I think this is a great idea and a great goal!